madura27/FlowLogMonitoringService/README.md

 The \<pattern-to-match> argument is forwarded to pytest's -k flag.
 You can pass string patterns that will be matched against file names and function names.
 You can read the documentation for the flag [here](https://docs.pytest.org/en/stable/usage.html#specifying-tests-selecting-tests).

+## Challenges

+- One of the biggest challenges were to weigh between writing tests for the basic functionality vs adding more features like durability etc.

+## Future Scope

+- To make this service durable.
+Can achieve this by replacing the in-memory store to a persistent data store like MongoDB or Redis.
+This choice can also be beneficial to move from single node to distributed data engine.
+- Perform intensive performance test to measure application performance and identify bottleneck.
+- Can choose another language like Java/Go to take advantage of multiple cores on the system.

 Happy reviewing!